ethhub-io/ethhub/docs/guides/graphical-guide-for-understanding-uniswap.md

 ## Swapping ERC20 ⇄ ERC20
 When interacting with a single Exchange contract, a user is able to swap between Ether and a specific ERC20 token.
 However, Uniswap does allow users to directly swap an ERC20 to another ERC20 in a single transaction.
-In the example below, the user has DAI and would like to receive Maker.
-As a result, the user calls the tokenToTokenSwap function which adds DAI to the DAI pool and kicks ETH to the MKR pool and returns MKR to the user that initially sent the transaction.
+In the example below, the user has DAI and would like to receive MKR.
+As a result, the user calls the tokenToTokenSwap function which adds DAI to the DAI pool and kicks ETH to the MKR pool and returns MKR to the address that initially sent the transaction.

 !['swapping erc20s'](/docs/assets/images/uniswap_guide/swapping_erc20s.png)

 ## Liquidity Providers

-When an Exchange contract is first created for a token, both the pools are empty.
+When an Exchange contract is first created for a token, both the token and Ether pools are empty.
 The first person that deposits into the contract is the one that determines the ratio between the token and Ether.
 If they deposit a ratio that is different from what the current market rate is, then an arbitrage opportunity is available.
-When liquidity providers are adding to the pool, they should add a proportional amount of token and Ether to the pool.
-If they don’t, the liquidity they added is at risk of being arbitraged.
+When liquidity providers are adding to an established pool, they should add a proportional amount of token and Ether to the pool.
+If they don’t, the liquidity they added is at risk of being arbitraged as well.

-In addition, Larger liquidity pools are beneficial to users because they allow for larger swaps to happen without skewing the token to ETH ratio too far along the curve.
+In addition, larger liquidity pools are beneficial to users because they allow for larger swaps to happen without skewing the token to ETH ratio too far along the curve.
 Uniswap incentives users to add liquidity to pools by rewarding providers with fees that are collected by the protocol.
-A 0.03% fee is taken for swapping between Ether and a token and roughly a 0.06% is token for token to tokens swaps.
+A 0.3% fee is taken for swapping between Ether and a token and roughly a 0.6% is token for token to tokens swaps.

 Lastly, special ERC20 tokens known as liquidity tokens are minted to the provider’s address in proportion to how much liquidity they contributed to the pool.
 The tokens are burned when the user wants to receive the liquidity they contributed plus the fees that we accumulated while their liquidity was locked.